bkelly16/45Drives/README.md

 * Setup networking, Internet connection required
 * Update OS
-* Only preconfig file, it will download all the files it needs.
+* Only preconfig file is needed, it will download all the files it needs.
 * Execute on each server
  * ./preconfig